 Also help with the licencing paperwork and legal documents, advice on harvesting and the sale of your seaweed (site approval is subject to surveys).
 A licence to farm seaweed is valid for five years after which it will need to be renewed.
 The cost of the licence and payments to the MMO or NRW or Marine Scotland and the Crown Estate are not included.

-Please email us at email@example.com if you are interested.
+Please email us at firstname.lastname@example.org before the end of June 23 if you are interested.

 Investing your money in seaweed farming also help the planet, sequestering carbon and nitrogen as it grows.

 The current price for wet seaweed (Kelp) for human consumption is £2.50 - £3 per kilogram - a 100m line will give you around 1000 -1200 Kg of wet seaweed, some lines may be less some maybe more.